EDIpack/EDIpackManuscript/Reply_RefereeA.md

 We appreciate the referee's careful observation regarding the summation indices in the display equation of $C(z)$ on page 16 and Eq.
 (14).
 To maintain consistency and clarity, we have revised the manuscript to ensure that both indices $m$ and $n$ have clearly defined lower and upper bounds, as they represent dummy variables for the same summation.

-In particular, we now explicitly indicate the summation upper bound for $n$ by using the number $N_{\rm state\_list}$ of eigenstates contained in the `state_list` class and describing the lower end of the energy spectrum.
+In particular, we now explicitly indicate the upper summation bound for $n$ by using the number $N_{\rm state\_list}$ of eigenstates contained in the `state_list` class and describing the lower end of the energy spectrum.
-Following the referee's observation, we propagated this correction to all the expression involving a trace over Hamiltonian spectrum.
+Following the referee's observation, we propagated this correction to all the expressions involving a trace over the Hamiltonian spectrum.
 We appreciate the referee's attention to this detail.